-JCOs who are holding the rank of Naib Subedar or Subedar often serve as platoon commanders of an infantry company.
+JCOs who are holding the Indian Army Rank of Naib Subedar or Subedar often serve as platoon commanders of an infantry company.
 The JCO ranks in the Indian armed forces (from highest to lowest) are:

 1. Subedar Major/ Risaldar Major

-Subedar major is the senior-most rank of junior commissioned officer in the Indian armed forces, and formerly a viceroy’s commissioned officer in the British Indian Army.
+Subedar major is the senior-most rank in Indian Army Rank of junior commissioned officer in the Indian armed forces, and formerly a viceroy’s commissioned officer in the British Indian Army.
 In the cavalry, the equivalent rank is Risaldar-major.
 Retirement age of subedar major is after 34 years of service or at the age of 54 whichever is earlier.

 INSIGNIA- Subedar major insignia includes golden national emblem with stipe.

 This rank was first introduced in the East India company’s presidency armies to make it easier for British officers to communicate with the native troops.
 Retirement age of subedar is after 30 years of service or at the age of 52, whichever is earlier.

 INSIGNIA- Subedar insignia consists of two golden stars with stripe.